HOA Meetings: What to do and how to prepare

-Understanding HOA board meetings and HOA board meeting minutesHomeowner association (HOA) board meetings are much more than a requirement of your community association-- they’re essential to fulfilling its duties.
+Homeowner association (HOA) meetings are much more than a requirement of your community association-- they’re essential to fulfilling its duties.
 By coming together regularly, officers and shareholders can ensure that their collective interests in the organization remain protected and continue to grow over time.

-1. Hold the appropriate number of board meetings
+1. Hold the appropriate amount

-To ensure compliance with laws and regulations, it's best to consult your association’s bylaws or the local statutes for guidance on how often board meetings should be held.
+To ensure compliance with laws and regulations, it's best to consult your association’s bylaws or the local statutes for guidance on how often meetings should be held.
 If no clear directive is present, "the frequency of these gatherings may vary," according to Richard Orduno from FirstService Residential.
 Generally speaking, small associations can aim for a quarterly meeting cadence, while larger ones make monthly meetups their goal.
 Though there are exceptions—unforeseen issues may require more infrequent yet urgent discussions among members, also known as emergency meetings.

-2. Set guidelines
+2. Set meeting guidelines

-Board meetings require a quorum – meaning that you can only conduct one if you have the required minimum number of board members in attendance.
-To maximize participation and ensure you’re providing ample notice (per your community’s governing documents and local statutes), it’s important to send meeting notices to homeowners a specific amount of time in advance, as per your association’s governing documents.
+HOA meetings require a quorum – meaning that you can only conduct one if you have the required minimum number of board members in attendance.
+To maximize participation and ensure you’re providing ample notice (per your community’s governing documents and local statutes), it’s important to send HOA meeting notices to homeowners a specific amount of time in advance, as per your association’s governing documents.

 Closed meetings, or “executive” meetings, are for board members only.
 Sometimes a board will decide to close a portion of a board meeting to discuss a legal matter or a specific homeowner’s financial situation, for instance.
-However, any actions that board members need to take based on the discussion must occur in the open portion of the meeting.
+However, any actions that HOA board members need to take based on the discussion must occur in the open portion of the meeting.

 3. Set the agenda

 “Any decision the board plans to discuss and vote on needs to be on the agenda,” says Orduno.
 “If you don’t follow the agenda, you open yourself up to challenges from the homeowners.”
 In addition, sticking to an agenda helps keep discussions focused, according to Lebrevelec.
-“Going off your agenda can turn a 45-minute meeting into a 2 to 3-hour one.”
+“Going off your agenda can turn a 45-minute meeting into a 2 to 3-hour one.

-4. Take HOA board meeting minutes
+4. Take HOA meeting minutes

-HOA board meeting minutes should not be a verbatim transcript of the meeting.
+HOA meeting minutes should not be a verbatim transcript of the meeting.
 Instead, they provide a summary of motions made and actions taken.
-Although the board secretary is generally responsible for managing the HOA board meeting minutes, Orduno and Lebrevelec recommend not giving the secretary or even your property manager responsibility for recording them.
+Although the board secretary is generally responsible for managing the HOA meeting minutes, Orduno and Lebrevelec recommend not giving the secretary or even your property manager responsibility for recording them.
 “Otherwise, they won’t fully engage in the meeting,” explains Orduno.

 5. Follow parliamentary procedure